Roxanne Reid

 By Roxanne Reid

-It’s almost absurd how many Paternoster accommodation choices there are - lodges, B&Bs or self-catering cottages.
-Leigh Longden, general manager of the five-star boutique hotel, Abalone House, told us there are 4 hotels, 18 guesthouses, 152 self-catering establishments and 14 restaurants in Paternoster, which is on the West Coast Way’s Foodie Route.
+It’s almost absurd how many Paternoster accommodation choices there are - boutique hotels, guesthouses, lodges, B&Bs or self-catering cottages.
 So pardon me, but if you can’t find somewhere cool to stay you just aren’t trying very hard.

 Paternoster accommodation, Abalone House

-If you’re looking for quality in luxuriously comfy surroundings, look no further than the five-star boutique hotel, Abalone House.
+If you’re looking for quality in luxuriously comfy surroundings, look no further than the Abalone Hotel.
 Inside you’ll find a tapestry of rich colours and interesting spaces, each of which is small enough to feel intimate without being claustrophobic.
-I entertained myself for a long time just nosing around and admiring the paintings, sculpture and objects d’art.

-We went up some narrow stairs to get to our steep-eaved room where we had a view of the sea from a tiny patio and the bathroom smelt of lemon verbena.
-Some of the suites have their own sea-facing private decks and I saw an inviting Jacuzzi on the upstairs deck.
+There’s a pool in a central courtyard and we went up some narrow stairs to get to our steep-eaved room where we had a view of the sea from a tiny patio.
+Some of the suites have their own sea-facing private decks.
 It doesn’t feel like a hotel, more like someone’s elegant house that has grown organically into a maze of lovely spaces on two levels.

 Paternoster Lodge